pieroproietti/penguins-eggs/sourceforge/files/PKGBUILD/README.md

 * https://aur.archlinux.org/packages/penguins-eggs (stable)
 * https://github.com/pieroproietti/penguins-eggs-arch (devel)

-# Build and install penguins-eggs on Arch
+# Build and install penguins-eggs
+This PKGBUILD works in both Arch and Manjaro and could with your cooperation be further extended to other derivatives.

 ## stable
 Copy and paste the following instructions: